From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Introduction

 \subsection{Contributions}

-Our surveys provides a systematic synthesis of recent research on personalized and adaptive VR.
-We conclude adaptive VR systems with a five-stage conceptual framework and provide an integrative analysis of how personalization manifests across distinct domains.
+Our survey provides a systematic synthesis of recent research on personalized and adaptive VR.
+We organize adaptive VR systems using a five-stage conceptual framework and provide an integrative analysis of how personalization manifests across distinct domains.
 By examining AI-driven approaches, biosignal utilization, and user-centered evaluation, this work identifies trends, methodological gaps, and challenges that shape future directions in adaptive VR research.

 We organize this paper as follows: Section \ref{sec:related} discusses previous reviews on adaptive VR systems across different domains.
 Section \ref{sec:methods} outlines the methodology used to identify and select the reviewed papers.
-Section \ref{sec:results} presents a summary of the devices, measurements, adaptive strategies, and application areas.
-Section \ref{sec:discussion} provides an in-depth discussion of the findings about the three research questions.
-Section \ref{sec:future} gives some suggestions about future research directions.
+Section \ref{sec:results} presents findings guided by three research questions.
+Section \ref{sec:discussion} provides an in-depth discussion of identified emerging trends.
+Section \ref{sec:future} provides suggestions about future research directions regarding data, model, and evaluation levels.
 Finally, we conclude this paper in Section \ref{sec:conclusion}.